Panache

-Current use

 In Canadian French, the word panache may also refer to antlers, such as those of a moose or deer.
 The Panache River is a tributary of the east bank of the Wetetnagami River flowing into Senneterre in the La Vallée-de-l'Or Regional County Municipality, in the administrative region of Abitibi-Témiscamingue, in Quebec, in Canada.
 Lake Panache is a lake in the Sudbury area of Ontario.
 Antlers was the English name of Panache, a 2007 documentary film by Canadian director André-Line Beauparlant.

-In Quentin Tarantino's 2012 film Django Unchained, Dr. King Schultz (played by Christopher Waltz) tells slaveowner Calvin Candie (played by Leonardo DiCaprio) that he wants a Mandingo fighter with "panache".
-Candie, despite claiming to be a francophile, does not understand what this means.
-Schultz then describes it as a "sense of showmanship".
-As referenced earlier, this is a bit of an anachronism because the word "panache" did not take this connotation until after Cyrano de Bergerac was published in 1897, and Django is set in 1858.

-In Wes Anderson's 2014 film The Grand Budapest Hotel, the main character's ubiquitous perfume is called 'L'air de Panache'.